31 Sights in Burgos, Spain (with Map and Images)

 Real monasterio de Nuestra Señora de Fresdelval

-The Royal Monastery of Our Lady of Fresdelval was a Jerome monastery founded in the fifteenth century and located near the city of Burgos (Spain), specifically between the towns of Villatoro, Quintanilla Vivar and Villayerno Morquillas.
-Exclaustrated and in a dilapidated state, the old cenobium belongs to a particular property.
-It was declared a good of cultural interest, by then National Monument, on June 3, 1931.
-Subsequently (2009) the delimitation of the monument has been extended.
+The Royal Monastery of Nuestra Señora de Fresdelval was a Jerome monastery founded in the 15th century and located near the city of Burgos (Spain), specifically between the towns of Villatoro, Quintanilla Vivar and Villayerno Morquillas.
+Excloistered and in a dilapidated state, the old monastery belongs to a private property.
+It was declared an Asset of Cultural Interest, then a National Monument, on June 3, 1931.
+Subsequently, in 2009, the delimitation of the monument was extended.

 Wikipedia: Real monasterio de Nuestra Señora de Fresdelval (ES)